ejangi/ziplock/docs/architecture.md

 ## **1\.
 Overview**

-The core of the application is a **backend service** that manages the encrypted 7z file.
-All read and write operations to the credential database are funneled through this service.
-On top of this, **frontend clients** are built for each platform to provide a native user experience.
-A **shared library** is used to house common data models and logic, ensuring consistency and reducing code duplication.
+ZipLock uses a **unified architecture** where **frontend clients** communicate directly with a **shared core library** through C FFI (Foreign Function Interface) bindings.
+This eliminates the complexity of separate backend services while providing consistent functionality across all platforms.

-This modular approach provides several key benefits:
+This unified approach provides several key benefits:

-* **Security:** The master key is held exclusively by the backend service in memory, never exposed to the frontend.
+* **Security:** The master key is held securely within the shared library's memory space, with cryptographic operations isolated from UI code.
-* **Portability:** The core logic is isolated in a shared library and the backend service, making it easier to adapt to new platforms.
-* **Maintainability:** Separating concerns into distinct modules simplifies debugging and feature development.
+* **Portability:** A single shared library implementation works across all platforms (Linux, Windows, iOS, Android, macOS) through FFI bindings.
+* **Maintainability:** One implementation to maintain, test, and debug across all platforms.
+* **Performance:** Direct function calls eliminate overhead and serialization costs.
+* **Simplicity:** No background services or complex communication protocols.

 ## **2\.
 Component Breakdown**

 ### **2.1 Backend Service**

-The backend is a long-running, persistent service or daemon responsible for all low-level operations.
+The shared core library provides all cryptographic and file operations through a C FFI interface.

-* **Technology:** Written in **Rust** for performance and memory safety on desktop platforms (Linux, Windows).
-For mobile platforms like iOS and Android, this functionality will be reimplemented in a platform-native language (e.g., Swift or Kotlin) to align with platform constraints.
+* **Technology:** Written in **Rust** and compiled as a shared library with C FFI bindings for universal platform compatibility.
 * **Responsibilities:**
   * **Secure Storage:** Opens, encrypts, and decrypts the 7z file containing credentials.
-  * **Master Key Management:** Receives the master key from the frontend during initial unlock and holds it securely in a temporary, in-memory state.
+  * **Master Key Management:** Securely manages master keys in memory with automatic cleanup.
-  * **File Locking:** Manages file locks to prevent external processes or sync services from corrupting the ZIP file during operations.
+  * **File Locking:** Manages file locks to prevent corruption during sync operations.
-  * **API Endpoint:** Exposes a well-defined API for frontend clients to interact with.
+  * **FFI Interface:** Exposes a comprehensive C API for all credential and archive operations.
   * **Repository Validation:** Performs comprehensive validation and auto-repair of repository format and structure.
-  * **Session Management:** Maintains secure session state for authenticated clients.
+  * **Session Management:** Maintains secure session state within the library context.
+  * **Memory Safety:** Rust's memory safety guarantees protect against common security vulnerabilities.

 ### **2.2 Frontend Clients**

-The frontend clients are the user-facing part of the application.
-They are designed to be thin and simple, focusing solely on the user experience.
+The frontend clients are platform-native applications that provide the user interface while delegating all security-critical operations to the shared library.

 * **Technology:**
-  * **Linux:** Written in **Rust** using a native GUI toolkit like gtk-rs or iced, with a strong focus on Wayland compatibility.
+  * **Linux:** **Rust** using iced/GTK4 with direct FFI calls to the shared library.
-  * **Windows:** Written in **Rust** using a framework like tauri or winrt-rs, with a fallback to C\# if needed.
+  * **Windows:** **Rust** using Tauri with direct FFI calls to the shared library.
-  * **Mobile:** Future clients for iOS and Android will be developed in **SwiftUI** and **Jetpack Compose**, respectively.
+  * **iOS:** **Swift + SwiftUI** calling the shared library through Swift C interop.
+  * **Android:** **Kotlin + Jetpack Compose** calling the shared library through JNI.
+  * **macOS:** **Swift + SwiftUI** calling the shared library through Swift C interop.
 * **Responsibilities:**
-  * **User Interface:** Displays credentials, provides search functionality, and handles user input.
+  * **User Interface:** Platform-native UI components for optimal user experience.
-  * **Authentication:** Prompts the user for the master key and sends it to the backend for authentication.
+  * **Authentication:** Prompts for master key and passes it securely to the shared library.
-  * **Communication:** Interacts with the backend service through a platform-appropriate communication channel (e.g., local IPC, gRPC, etc.).
+  * **FFI Integration:** Direct function calls to the shared library's C API.
-  * **Error Display:** Presents user-friendly error messages and status information.
+  * **Error Display:** Converts library error codes to user-friendly messages.
-  * **Input Validation:** Provides real-time validation feedback using shared validation logic.
+  * **Input Validation:** Uses shared validation logic through FFI calls.

 ### **2.3 Shared Library**

-The shared library is a critical component that houses the common logic required by both the backend and frontend.
+The shared library is the core of ZipLock, containing all business logic and providing a C FFI interface for universal platform compatibility.

-* **Technology:** A **Rust crate** that is a dependency for both the backend and Rust-based frontend projects.
+* **Technology:** A **Rust crate** compiled as a shared library (.so/.dll/.dylib) with C header files for FFI integration.
 * **Contents:**
-  * **Data Models:** Defines the data structures for credentials, fields, and custom types, ensuring a consistent data format across the entire application.
-  * **YAML Parsing:** Contains the logic for reading and writing data to the record.yml files.
+  * **Data Models:** Credential, field, and archive data structures with C-compatible representations.
+  * **Archive Operations:** Complete 7z file creation, opening, saving, and validation logic.
+  * **Cryptographic Operations:** All encryption, decryption, and key derivation functions.
-  * **Validation Logic:** Centralized passphrase validation requirements and logic.
+  * **Validation Logic:** Comprehensive passphrase and credential validation.
-  * **Core Logic:** Includes shared utility functions for file path sanitization and other non-critical logic that doesn't need to be reimplemented.
+  * **C FFI Interface:** Complete API for archive management, credential operations, and validation.
+  * **Memory Management:** Safe memory allocation and cleanup for cross-language compatibility.
+  * **Session Management:** Secure session handling within the library context.
+  * **Utility Functions:** File operations, search, and other shared functionality.

 ## **3\.
 Security Architecture**